AnonymerNiklasistanonym/SpielZettel/spiel-zettel/README.md

       - App can be uninstalled by going to `chrome://apps/` and right clicking the PWA entry
     - Firefox: unsupported (134.0.1)
 - Have Offline Support: Works even with limited or no internet connectivity
-  - Android: Current testing only works as long as the website is not manually refreshed
-  - Linux: Current testing doesn't work at all

 Since websites already follow responsive design for any display size and browsers being cross-platform it is a perfect fit to reach a wide audience.